syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/list-format.md

 ## Editing numbered list

 Document editor restarts the numbering or continue numbering for a numbered list.
 These options are found in the built-in context menu, if the list value is selected.
-Refer to the following screenshot.

 ![Image](images/list.JPG)